 The doctor will prescribe a safe biotin dosage depending on the child’s age, weight, and the requirements.

 Capsules or tablets can be taken to prevent deficiency.
 The dosage for oral route biotin may depend on daily dietary intakes.
-For the treatment of biotin deficiency, the dose is decided based on the severity of deficiency.
+For the treatment of biotin deficiency, the dose is decided based on the severity of the deficiency as prescribed by the pediatrician.

 Storage Of Biotin Supplements